MarcelloDeidda/exercise-finder/README.md

 I have styled the interface using CSS modules and Flexbox.
 The pages are fully responsive and have been tested on Chrome, Firefox, Safari, Edge for compatibility.
 Performance, SEO and Accessibility have been checked and improved with the help of Lighthouse.

-I have added a E2E test suite with Cypress.
-These tests check the elements of the Home and Exercise page, as well as testing the form functionality.
-These test have been add to a build/test pipeline with GitHub Actions.
+I have added an E2E test suite with Cypress.
+These tests check the elements of the Home and Exercise pages, as well as testing the form functionality.
+These tests have been added to a build/test pipeline with GitHub Actions.

-**I have deployed the app through Vercel, and is available under my domain: [Exercise Finder](https://exercise-finder.marcellodeidda.com/).**
+**I have deployed the app through Vercel, and it is available under my domain: [Exercise Finder](https://exercise-finder.marcellodeidda.com/).**

 ### More ideas